Midlife Career Crisis: Identity Lag, Not Failure

 - Portfolio career test: one paid/volunteer project on weekends to validate fit.

-If you want a structured start, use the Career Clarity system: Career Clarity Quiz → small experiments → proof.
+If you want a structured start, use this guide: Career Clarity Quiz small experiments proof.

 A calm 30-day midlife reset plan